rhyslwells/rhyslwells.github.io/_posts/2024-08-24-Why_Blog_in_a_World_of_LLMs.md

 classes:
     - wide
     - dark-theme
-title: "Why Blog in a World of LLM's?"
+title: "Why blog in a world of LLM's?"
 date: 2024-08-24
 categories :
     - blog